dswann101164/azure-noob-blog/posts/2025-12-16-azure-governance-napkin-test.md

 - Leadership questions every invoice
 - Auditors find "no control deficiencies" but everyone knows costs are out of control
 - You can't make confident recommendations about what to cut

+This is the same organizational failure pattern that causes [Landing Zone drift](/blog/azure-landing-zone-reality-check/)—not technical problems, but the gap between what tools provide and what governance requires.

 **Not because you lack data.**
 **Because you lack defensibility.**